Learn to Interpret Atari Agents: Abstract

 \section{Abstract}

-Deep Reinforcement Learning (DeepRL) agents surpass human-level performances in a multitude of tasks.
-However, the direct mapping from states to actions makes it hard to interpret the rationale behind the decision making of agents.
-In contrast to previous \emph{a-posteriori} methods of visualizing DeepRL policies, we propose an end-to-end trainable framework based on Rainbow, a representative Deep Q-Network (DQN) agent.
-Our method automatically learns important regions in the input domain, which enables characterizations of the decision making and interpretations for non-intuitive behaviors.
-Hence we name it Region Sensitive Rainbow (RS-Rainbow).
-RS-Rainbow utilizes a simple yet effective mechanism to incorporate visualization ability into the learning model, not only improving model interpretability, but leading to improved performance.
-Extensive experiments on the challenging platform of Atari 2600 demonstrate the superiority of RS-Rainbow.
-In particular, our agent achieves state of the art at just 25\% of the training frames.
-Demonstrations and code are available at \href{https://github.com/yz93/Learn-to-Interpret-Atari-Agents}{https://github.com/yz93/Learn-to-Interpret-Atari-Agents}.
+Deep reinforcement learning (DeepRL) agents surpass human-level performance in many tasks.
+However, the direct mapping from states to actions makes it hard to interpret the rationale behind the decision-making of the agents.
+In contrast to previous \emph{a-posteriori} methods for visualizing DeepRL policies, in this work, we propose to equip the DeepRL model with an innate visualization ability.
+Our proposed agent, named region-sensitive Rainbow (RS-Rainbow), is an end-to-end trainable network based on the original Rainbow, a powerful deep Q-network agent.
+It learns important regions in the input domain via an attention module.
+At inference time, after each forward pass, we can visualize regions that are most important to decision-making by backpropagating gradients from the attention module to the input frames.
+The incorporation of our proposed module not only improves model interpretability, but leads to performance improvement.
+Extensive experiments on games from the Atari 2600 suite demonstrate the effectiveness of RS-Rainbow.